jfischer/micropython-iot-hackathon/docs/intro.rst

 * :ref:`hardware-assembly` - connect a light sensor up to the ESP8266.
 * :ref:`firmware-and-testing` - install firmware and interact with the board over a USB connection.
-* :ref:`antevents-application` - use the AntEvents framework to build a simple light sensor sampling application.
+* :ref:`thingflow-application` - use the ThingFlow framework to build a simple light sensor sampling application.
 * :ref:`mqtt` - use the MQTT protocol to send our sensor events over the wireless network.